RoguePenguins/Compounder/README.md

 # Basic Manual Compounder for Trader Joe yield farms
-This is a demo project for a one click solution to compounding Trader Joe v2 yield farms.
+This is a demo project for adding to Trader Joe v2 yield farms in one transaction.
 It is setup to run on a local fork of the Avalanche blockchain

 # Setup
 ```shell